radiantlogic-v8/documentation-new/documentation/radiantone-fips-mode-guide/02-deploying-radiantone-in-fips-mode.md

 description: RadiantOne FIPS 140-2 Mode
 ---

-# Chapter 2: Deploying RadiantOne in FIPS Mode
+# Deploying RadiantOne in FIPS Mode

 In FIPS mode, RadiantOne performs all cryptographic operations using the Radiant Logic Cryptographic Module for Java.
 This includes key generation and key derivation, message digests and message authentication codes, random number generation, symmetric and asymmetric encryption, signature generation and verification, etc. RadiantOne supports FIPS mode on Windows Server 2016, RHEL, and CentOS.